 In the year 1908, Jack Thorp visited P.A.
 Speckmann at his print shop in Estancia, New Mexico and had him print 2000 copies of his "Songs of the Cowboys".
 Mark and I performed all around the West in 2008 telling everyone of the centennial of the very first book of cowboy songs.
 We will continue to celebrate Jack's legacy.

 Mark Lee Gardner I first visited Bent's Old Fort in '83.
 There in front of the trading post was this fellow playing some old tunes on a banjo.
 It was just what the place needed.
 It brought things to life and completed the setting.
 That was musician, historian and author, Mark Lee Gardner.
 I see us as kindred spirits, we see the value of keeping these old songs alive.
 Over the decades we've been on the same mission, often together as a duo which is what I prefer.
 On his website you'll learn more about him, his projects and many books that he's published.
 Besides his skill with the banjo, he's one of the best bones players I know of and is dandy with a tenor guitar!
-Check out Mark's latest book, "Rough Riders: Theodore Roosevelt, His Cowboy Regiment, and the Immortal Charge Up San Juan Hill" To see all of Mark's books, CDs and projects, click here.
+Check out Mark's latest book, "The Earth Is All That Lasts: Crazy Horse, Sitting Bull, and the Last Stand of the Great Sioux Nation".
+To see all of Mark's books, CDs and projects, click here.

 Entire site Copyright © 2007–2024 by Rex R. Rideout.
 All rights reserved.